Leandro Pereira: Chapecoense

-Palmeiras and transfer to Belgium

-Leandro Pereira started the 2015 season with Palmeiras playing regularly in the attack, he scored in his first match for the club in a friendly against Shandong Luneng.
+On 19 December 2014, after being linked with a move to Corinthians, Leandro signed a five-year deal with their fierce rivals Palmeiras.
+He started the 2015 season with Palmeiras playing regularly in the attack, he scored in his first match for the club in a friendly against Shandong Luneng.
 Leandro scored only 3 goals in 14 appearances in the Campeonato Paulista, but nonetheless helped the team reach the finals where Palmeiras lost to rivals Santos on penalties.

 In the beginning of the Série A, Leandro started most of the matches and had great appearances for the team, playing 11 matches and scoring 6 goals.
 On July, he called the attention of Belgian side Club Brugge, after only 7 months with Palmeiras.

+Brugge

 In August 2015, Leandro Pereira signed with Club Brugge on a three-year deal for R$14.2 million, with an option to extend a year.
 Together with the team, he won the 2015–16 Belgian Pro League, playing 12 matches mainly as a substitute and without scoring a goal.

+Return to Palmeiras (loan)

 On 29 June 2016, Leandro returned to Palmeiras after manifestation of manager Cuca to count on another forward in the squad.
 Leandro signed a loan deal from Club Brugge until 30 June 2017.